Sending in records

 Validation and verification

 We put a lot of effort into ensuring the accuracy of records in the BLS database, and use some automated checks as well as expert review.
-The NBN Record Cleaner checks that for each record the grid reference is on land and within the correct vice county, and that it is within the expected distribution of that species.
-Records that need expert verification and perhaps a voucher specimen are highlighted, and the list of Identification Difficulties used for this check is available on the BLS website, it provides useful guidance on the checks required to confirm each species.
+The NBN Record Cleaner checks each record to ensure that the grid reference is on land and within the correct vice county, and that it is within the expected distribution of that species.
+Records that need expert verification and perhaps a voucher specimen are highlighted, and the list of Identification Difficulties used for this check is available in the spreadsheet and on the BLS website, it provides useful guidance on the checks required to confirm each species.

 Records of absence